 Below: My Saturday demonstration tree.
 A wonderful Pinus Sylvestris from Terry Foster.

-Above picture is on loan from Mark and Ritta (bonsaikichi), but I am sure they dont mind! 🙂 After the work was finished all demonstrators discussed there work to the eager public.
+Above picture is on loan from Mark and Rita (bonsaikichi), but I am sure they don’t mind! 🙂 After the work was finished all demonstrators discussed there work to the eager public.

 Above: This is the stunning Yamadori Juniper of the young talent from Belgium, Yannick Kiggen.
 This poor picture shows his Juniper after the first day of cleaning and partly wiring the tree.
-Sadly I have no pictures of the lovely end result he created, so I hope some one can mail one to me!
-But any way, this Yannick is a great guy, who is made of the right Bonsai material and a real promise to the European Bonsai scene.
+Sadly I have no pictures of the lovely end result he created, so I hope someone can email one to me!
+But anyway, this Yannick is a great guy, who is made of the right Bonsai material and a real promise of the European Bonsai scene.
 He made a great first impression!!

-Above: This close up nicely shows Yannick’s knowledge of advanced Techniques and his braveness to use them to creat his vision.
-To make it posible to bend this branch and bring the foliage closer to the trunk, Yannick had to separate the deadwood (left part) from the life vain (right part).
+Above: This close up nicely shows Yannick’s knowledge of advanced Techniques and his braveness to use them to create his vision.
+To make it possible to bend this branch and bring the foliage closer to the trunk, Yannick had to separate the deadwood (left part) from the life vain (right part).

 Above: TADAAA!!!
 A great picture of Yannick’s finished tree.
 Thanks again for sending me this picture Mark!